labex-labs/labex-cheatsheets/docs/cheatsheets/en/sqlite.md

   <BaseQuizOption value="D">Orders the results</BaseQuizOption>

   <BaseQuizAnswer>
-    `SELECT DISTINCT` eliminates duplicate rows from the result set, returning only unique values.
+    <code>SELECT DISTINCT</code> eliminates duplicate rows from the result set, returning only unique values.
 This is useful when you want to see all unique values in a column.
   </BaseQuizAnswer>
 </BaseQuiz>